TomaszWoloszyn983/mood-design-gift-shop/README.md

 ## 1. Overview.

-Portfolio Project 5.
-The subject of the project is e-commenrce web page application dedicated to Mood Designs Gift Shop that design and produce handmade, ceramic goods.
+The subject of the project is e-commerce web page application dedicated to Mood Designs Gift Shop that designs and produces handmade, ceramic goods inspired by West Irish folk art and rich natural values of West Ireland the route Wild Atlantic Way.

+The purpose of the application is providing user easy way to present the shops offer and to inform users about new products, offers and news about the Mood Designs team and events taking place within its society.
+The informations can be easily find on the Home Page or they can be sent do user email in form of Newsletter.

-The application allowes users to find Mood Designs goods, add them to basket and make on-line payments.
+The application allowes users to search Mood Designs products, to buy them and to make secured on-line payments using Credit or Debit cards.
+It also allows users to create their profile account to save and store theirs shipping and payment details as well as store theirs orders history.

 ## Contents: